oscaropenness/plugin.video.heisepodcast/README.md

-# plugin.video.heiseshowrss
+# plugin.video.heisepodcast
-Kodi video plugin for the weekly video podcast of heise online.
+Kodi video plugin for all the podcasts of heise and c't

+## Heise Podcasts
+- heiseshow
+- c't uplink
+- Nachgehakt
+- Kurz informiert